Skip to main content

 Why it's useful: Lambda runs your code without servers.
 You only pay for compute time used (milliseconds per execution).
 No idle servers, no capacity planning.

 Cost: £0.20 per million invocations.
-Processing 2.16M sensor messages/month costs £0.43/month.
+Processing ~21,600 batch messages/month costs less than £0.01/month.

 Amazon DynamoDB

-Role: Store historical sensor readings
+Role: Store sensor readings with automatic expiry

 Amazon CloudWatch